Skip to content

 Edges connecting particle pairs within cutoff

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/types.py

 def __call__[P: NeighborListPoints](